BLavery/PiBlynk/README.md

 * Compatible also with rpio and pigpio modules as more competent GPIO libraries.
 * Connects to Blynk server in plain TCP or in SSL.

-The javascript version requires nodejs greater than either 0.10.x as distributed on Raspbian, or the 0.12.x as found on https://node-arm.herokuapp.com/.
+The javascript version requires nodejs greater than either 0.10.x as distributed on Raspbian, nor the 0.12.x as found on https://node-arm.herokuapp.com/.
 I upgraded my nodejs using the recommended **update-nodejs-and-nodered** as per https://nodered.org/docs/hardware/raspberrypi to 6.x.
 Unfortunately I find that all the later versions of nodejs (past 0.12.x) seem to run only on my Raspberry Pi 3 (armv7), but not on my new Pi zero-W (armv6).
 On the RPi3, the javascript Blynk code works great.
 The javascript version is inherently single-threaded.

 [API?
 See here](piblynk-js.md)